-Testing in an online/hybrid course may be accomplished in a variety of ways:
+Testing in an online/hybrid course and in make-up exam situations may be accomplished in a variety of ways:

-- Test administered within D2L
+- Test administered within D2L.

-- Test administered in writing on paper
+- Test administered in writing on paper.

-- Test administered through Publisher Platforms
+- Test administered through Publisher Platforms (which may have a fee associated with the usage)

-Further more tests may have time limits and/or require a proctor.
+Furthermore, tests may have time limits and/or require a proctor.